Therapy Dog Program

 - Be accompanied by an adult when handlers are younger than 18, with a registration form signed by a parent or legal guardian.

 - Pass an evaluation that is certified by a national organization, such as Therapy Dogs International, Pet Partners or Alliance of Therapy Dogs.

-2017 Therapy Dog & Friends Calendars now available
+2018 Therapy Dog & Friends Calendars Now Available

-Each year, our therapy dogs are showcased in our Arkansas Hospice Therapy Dog & Friends Calendars.
-This colorful fundraiser features a different therapy dog every month, while each day of the year is brightened with a photo of a pet submitted by a member of our Arkansas Hospice community.
-Copies of the 2017 calendar are now available.
+The Arkansas Hospice 2018 Therapy Dog & Friends Calendar is now available.
+This colorful calendar showcases a different Arkansas Hospice therapy dog every month, while each day of the year is brightened with a photo of a pet submitted by a member of our Arkansas Hospice community.
+Copies of the 2018 calendar are now available.
 Please visit our Volunteer News page

 to learn more.